stellar/soroban-examples/devcontainer.md

     - Should NOT be used when packaging for distribution or cross-compiling
 - `ENV DEBIAN_FRONTEND=noninteractive`
   - Accepts the default answer for all questions for apt-get installs
+- `PKG_CONFIG_PATH='/usr/lib/pkgconfig:/usr/local/lib/pkgconfig:/usr/share/pkgconfig'`
+  - Specifies additional paths in which pkg-config will search for its .pc files

 ## Learn about Devcontainers